SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

 : These samples tend to use Java, but the basic concepts and terminology behind the APIs are the same across all the APIs.

 ### Getting Started: verifying a connection
-At the start we'll validate we can connect to the broker using the Try-Me! feature of PubSub+ Manager.
-We'll then use PubSub+ Manager to find and validate our connection.
+At the start we'll validate we can connect to the broker using the Try-Me! feature of PubSub+ Broker Manager.
+We'll then use PubSub+ Broker Manager to find and validate our connection.

 ![](./img/start.png)